marcialcv/liferayk8s/README.md

     2. Run the Elastichsearch deployment and service scripts/init-es.sh

-    3. Run the Liferay deployment (this deployment contains 2 containers: Nginx and Liferay), service and configuration scripts/init-liferay.sh
+    3. Run the Liferay deployment (this deployment contains 1 containers with Liferay), service and configuration scripts/init-liferay.sh

     4. Configure the Nginx Ingress scripts/init-ingress.sh